Over the ages, there have been some strange mysteries that baffled the experts at the time. Here are some

 Conspiracy theorists say that the temperature of burning jet fuel is not hot enough to melt steel.

-1100°C (1800°F).
-They cite this as evidence that the buildings collapsed for reasons other than
+only 1100°C (1800°F).
+They cite this as evidence that the buildings collapsed for reasons

 The fire didn't melt the steel.
 It just took the hardness out of it.